John Edwards 2008 presidential campaign: Fundraising

 In the first quarter of 2007, the Edwards campaign raised over $14 million, $1 million of which was reserved for the general election.
 Almost $3.3 million of the $14 million was raised from over 37,000 contributions made over the Internet.

 On June 21, 2007, Edwards campaign adviser Joe Trippi sent out a fundraising e-mail stating that the campaign had a goal of raising $9 million in the second quarter and $40 million before the Iowa caucuses.

 On June 25, 2007, with the end of the second quarter of fundraising approaching and the campaign short of its goal, Trippi sent a strongly worded email to supporters, saying that "the whole Washington establishment wants our campaign to go away."
 Trippi wrote, "they don’t want the American people to hear the message, so they attack the messenger.
 They call him a hypocrite because he came from nothing, built a fortune while standing up for regular people during some of their toughest times, and—heaven forbid!—he has the nerve to remember where he came from and still care passionately about guaranteeing every family the opportunities he had to get ahead."

 On July 1, 2007, the Edwards campaign announced that they had met their goal just a few hours before the midnight deadline.
 Edwards shrugged aside criticism that he had not raised nearly as much as his competitors by noting that Howard Dean, the leading fundraiser in 2004 did not get the nomination.

 On September 27, 2007, Edwards announced during a CNN interview that his campaign would accept public financing, enabling him to receive federal matching funds for the primary season.
-The Federal Elections Commission formally declared him qualified on November 1, 2007.
+The Federal Election Commission formally declared him qualified on November 1, 2007.